Tyler Hilinski

 Tyler Scott Haun Hilinski (May 26, 1996 – January 16, 2018) was an American football quarterback who played college football at Washington State University.
 He died by suicide following his junior year.
 An autopsy revealed that he had stage one chronic traumatic encephalopathy (CTE).

-Early years
+Early life

 Hilinski was born on May 26, 1996, He was the middle of three children born to Kym and Mark Hilinski.
 Hilinski and his older brother Kelly grew up playing baseball, but both made the switch to American football before Kelly's freshman year of high school.

 Hilinski attended Notre Dame High School in Sherman Oaks, California, before he transferred to Upland High School in Upland, California, prior to his junior year.
 He played as a quarterback on the high school football team.
 In his junior year, Hilinski passed for 3,067 yards and 36 touchdowns.

 College career

 Hilinski enrolled at Washington State University and took a redshirt year in 2015.
 He became the backup quarterback for the Washington State Cougars in 2016.
 As a sophomore, Hilinski came off the bench to relieve starting quarterback Luke Falk against the Boise State Broncos, overcoming a 21-point deficit to win the game in triple overtime.
 He also relieved Falk against the Arizona Wildcats in a loss.
 Due to an injury to Falk, Hilinski received his first start for the Cougars in the 2017 Holiday Bowl, completing 39 of 50 passes for 272 yards with two touchdowns.
 He finished the 2017 season completing 130 of 179 passes attempted for 1,176 yards, with seven touchdowns and seven interceptions.
 He was expected to succeed Falk as the Cougars' starting quarterback in 2018.